LupaSeal/SQL-Mastery-A-Comprehensive-Guide/README.md

 comprehensive handbook that covers a range of essential topics in SQL and related technologies.
 This handbook includes:

-* In-depth coverage of MySQL, PostgreSQL, and SQLite databases
+* In-depth coverage of linking MySQL, PostgreSQL, and SQLite databases to Python
 * Techniques for posting data from HTML to MongoDB and vice versa
 * Practical guidance for working with SQL and Ubuntu
 * An overview of VI Editor and its fundamental commands